Buying Vacant Land in Buffalo

 Perhaps the most important factor to consider when buying vacant land in Buffalo is the contract itself.
 Make sure that the contract of sale indicates the lot’s dimensions and size.
 The contract should also require the seller to have the lot staked by a surveyor.
 It would also be helpful to insert a provision stating that the contract is subject to your attorney’s approval as to form and content.

-If you have any questions about buying vacant land in Buffalo, please contact our experienced Buffalo real estate lawyers today for a free consultation.
+If you have any questions about buying vacant land in Buffalo, please contact our experienced Buffalo real estate lawyers today for a legal consultation.